lionel-panhaleux/archon-bot/README.md

 ##### Number of rounds

-At tournament creation (when you use `/open-tournament`), you can indicate the maximum number of rounds.
+You can indicate the maximum number of rounds a player can play with `/set-max-round`.
 It is only relevant if you're planning some kind of league or championship where there are more time slots for rounds than the number of rounds you expect each player to play.
 For example, if you're planning 1 "rounds slots" every Saturday for six weeks (6 possible dates), but only require your players to play and complete 3 rounds.
-In that case use the optional `rounds` parameter on tournament creation:
+In that case use the rounds limit

 ```
-/open-tournament rounds: 3
+/set-max-round rounds: 3
 ```

 This will prevent players to be able to play more than this number of rounds, even if you're running more "rounds slots" than this with the bots.

-In most tournaments, this parameter is useless because you expect players to play all the rounds you're running.
+In most tournaments, this parameter is useless because you expect players to play all the rounds you're running if they can.

 ##### VEKN ID requirement

 In official tournament, a VEKN ID is required.
 The bot will check is existence of the VEKN ID against the VEKN registry, although it cannot verify the player is actually the right person (we trust the players to provide the _right_ id).
-Different players cannot have the same VEKN ID so if
+Different players cannot have the same VEKN ID so if a player makes a mistake (wrong VEKN), the can simply use `/register` again with the right one.
+If someone else has their VEKN, they need to ask a judge to use `/drop-player` and `/register-player` to remedy the issue.

+**You need to use this requirement for sanctionned tournaments.**
+If VEKN ID are required, the bot will issue archon-compatible reports files at the end of the tournament, facilitating reporting.

 ##### Decklist requirement

+If decklists are required, players wil need to submit them before checking in.
+They can use [VDB](https://vdb.im) or [Amaranth](https://amaranth.vtes.co.nz) urls.
+The decklist is saved upon submission: subsequent changes in VDB or Amaranth will need for the player to submit their decklist again to be recorded.
+Judges will have access to the decklists, but only after the first round has started.

 ##### Check-in (once or on each round)

+If you're running a live event or an event spanning a single day, a single check-in is enough.
+Otherwise and especially online, opt for a check-in each round to make sure the players are actually connected and ready to play before each round.
+If you have two rounds back to back, you will have the option to keep the checkin information after the first when you use `/round finish`.

-##### Standard or League
+##### Multideck

+Normally a single deck is allowed, with this option, players can submit a new decklist each round.

+##### Late joiners

+Normally players are not allowed to register anymore once the first round has started, although a Judge can always bypass this with `/register-player`.
+But if you are running a league, you might want players to be able to register freely in between rounds.
+In that case, that's the option you want.

+##### Staggered tournament (6, 7 & 11 players)

+A V:TES seating can accomodate any number of players, except if you have 6, 7 or 11 players.
+In this situation, the `/round start` command will yield an error because it cannot get a table for everyone.
+You should either have some players drop out or additional players check in.

+In case you want to run a tournament with 6, 7, or 11 players, you can setup a staggered tournament.
+In this case, you also need to use `/set-max-round` to indicate the number of rounds each player will play, so that the bot can compute a full staggered-rounds seating structure for you.

 #### Registration